 Real authority — earned, not manufactured

 AI systems, like Google before them, depend on authoritative sources.
 They cannot independently verify claims — so they rely on the same trust signals Google has always used: backlinks from credible sources, consistent brand mentions, named authorship, and verifiable expertise.
-High-quality backlinks and thoughtful anchor text remain central to off-page authority in 2026 for exactly the same reason they always were: they are the web’s mechanism for verifying trust.
+High-quality backlinks remain central to off-page authority in 2026 for exactly the same reason they always were: they are the web’s mechanism for verifying trust.
+The February 2026 Core Update specifically closed the parasite SEO exploit — the practice of publishing on high-authority third-party domains to borrow their authority rather than building your own.
+Earned authority cannot be shortcut.

 User experience that earns engagement